eclipsesource/emfcloud-website-source/content/documentation/overview/content.md

 This gives you full control and customizability in all relevant aspects of the model management for your modeling language, format, or data source, whether it is a JSON file, custom file format, database, or REST service that you want to make available to your clients by integrating them with the Model Hub.

 To make your life easier, you don't have to implement all of those Model Hub capabilities from scratch for every modeling language.
-Instead EMF.cloud provides reusable libraries and integration code for third-party components to cover the most common choices and formats, such as JSON files.
+Instead EMF Cloud provides reusable libraries and integration code for third-party components to cover the most common choices and formats, such as JSON files.
-Also, EMF.cloud contains libraries that make it easy to connect and interact with the Model Hub.
+Also, EMF Cloud contains libraries that make it easy to connect and interact with the Model Hub.

 ➡️ Best to [get started]({{< relref  "gettingStarted" >}}) with the Coffee Editor NG!